 The start of the year is always a good time to ideate and come up with new business practices.
 And one of the most important areas to consider when making changes is your retail store design.
 Aesthetics, shopping behaviors, and consumer preferences are always evolving, so you need to make sure that your store’s look and feel reflects the latest trends and the needs of your customers.

-To that end, here are 9 store design ideas that you can implement in 2021.
+To that end, here are 9 store design ideas that you can implement.

 1. Rethink your window displays